-In this intermediate to advanced level class, you'll learn the art of exploiting Web applications so you can find flaws in your enterprise's Web apps before the bad guys do.
-Through detailed, hands-on exercises and training from a seasoned professional, you will be taught the four-step process for Web application penetration testing.
-You will inject SQL into back-end databases, learning how attackers exfiltrate sensitive data.
-You will utilize cross-site scripting attacks to dominate a target infrastructure in our unique hands-on laboratory environment.
-And you will explore various other Web app vulnerabilities in depth with tried-and-true techniques for finding them using a structured testing regimen.
-You will learn the tools and methods of the attacker, so that you can be a powerful defender.
+In this intermediate-to-advanced level class, you will learn the art of exploiting web applications so you can find flaws in your enterprise's web apps before the bad guys do.
+Through detailed, hands-on exercises and training from a seasoned professional, you will be taught the four-step process for web application penetration testing.
+Inject SQL into back-end databases and learn how attackers exfiltrate sensitive data.
+Utilize cross-site scripting attacks to dominate a target infrastructure in our unique hands-on laboratory environment.
+You will also explore various other web app vulnerabilities in-depth with tried-and-true techniques for finding them using a structured testing regimen.
+By learning the tools and methods of the attacker, you can be a powerful defender.

-This course prepares you to conduct successful penetration testing and ethical hacking projects.
-The course starts with proper planning, scoping and recon, and then dives deep into scanning, target exploitation, password attacks, and wireless and web apps with detailed hands-on exercises and practical tips for doing the job safely and effectively.
-You will finish up with an intensive, hands-on Capture the Flag exercise in which you'll conduct a penetration test against a sample target organization, demonstrating the knowledge you mastered in this course.
+SEC560 prepares you to conduct successful penetration testing and ethical hacking projects.
+This course starts with proper planning, scoping and recon, then dives deep into scanning, target exploitation, password attacks and wireless and web apps, with over 30 detailed hands-on labs throughout.
+You will finish up with an intensive, hands-on Capture the Flag exercise in which you will conduct a penetration test against a sample target organization, demonstrating the knowledge you mastered in this course.

 This class will show students how to apply the incredible capabilities of the Metasploit Framework in a comprehensive penetration testing and vulnerability assessment regimen, according to a thorough methodology for performing effective tests.
 Students who complete the course will have a firm understanding of how Metasploit can fit into their penetration testing and day-to-day assessment activities.
 The course will provide an in-depth understanding of the Metasploit Framework far beyond simply showing attendees how to exploit a remote system.
 The class will cover exploitation, post-exploitation reconnaissance, token manipulation, spear-phishing attacks, and the rich feature set of the Meterpreter, a customized shell environment specially created for exploiting and analyzing security flaws.